Government Grants To Go Back to School Adults

 If your school does not follow a term-based pattern, you will receive the funds at least twice a year.

-New England Institute of Technology is a leading technical education name offering excellent financial and employment assistance.
+New England Institute of Technology is a leading name in technical education that offers excellent financial and employment assistance.
 Discover why employers love us!

 Teacher Education Assistance for College and Higher Education (TEACH) Grant

-If you’re an adult student pursuing a teaching or educational administration degree, you can apply for the TEACH grant through FAFSA.
+If you’re an adult student pursuing a degree in teaching or educational administration, you can apply for the federal Teacher Education Assistance for College and Higher Education (TEACH) grant through FAFSA.

-To be eligible for the TEACH grant, college attendees must teach in a low-income school for at least 4 years within eight years after completing their degree.
-If you plan to return to school but do not fulfill the service requirements, the agency will convert your financial aid into a student loan you must repay with interest.
+To be eligible for the TEACH grant, college attendees must teach in a low-income school for at least four years within eight years after completing their degree.
+If you plan to go back to school but do not fulfill the service requirements, the agency will convert your financial aid into a student loan that you must return with interest.

-Adult students who apply for this grant can receive up to $3,772 annually.
+• Adult students who apply for this grant are eligible to receive up to $3,772 annually.
 An adult who wishes to receive this grant must enroll in a TEACH-Grant-Eligible Program at a school that participates in the TEACH grant program.

 If you plan to return to college and want to apply for grants, one of the most important tasks is filling out the FAFSA form.
 Obtaining federal student aid becomes much easier if you fill out the FAFSA correctly while applying for grant programs.
 Read our guide on filling out the FAFSA form and applying for financial aid through various grant programs.